match-PM/match_pm_robot_unity/README.md

         source ./install/setup.bash
         colcon build

-### 3. Usage
+# 2. Usage
 Open the project in Unity.
-In the asset folder contains the main files of the project.
-* `pm_robot`: Contains the robot.urdf, meshes and materials of the robot.
-The robot in Unity is build with an URDF-Importer(https://github.com/Unity-Technologies/URDF-Importer)
-* `Scripts`: Contains the scripts to control the robot.
+The simulation is for simulating the real robot and can be controlled the same way.

-### 4. Update the pm_robot
+# 3. Update pm_robot
 If new tools, chucks, sensors etc. have been added to the robot, the simulation model has to be updated.

+## Generate new pm_robot_urdf and generate model in unity
-To do so, a new pm_robot_unity.urdf can be generated using the script genereate_unity_urdf.py which you can find in the match_pm_robot repro.
+A new `pm_robot_unity.urdf` can be generated using the script `genereate_unity_urdf.py` which you can find in the match_pm_robot repro.
 1. Run the script.

-    2. Add the generated pm_robot_unity.urdf to the Asset folder.
+## Save Config of old pm_robot
+Before you delete the old pm_robot, you can save the configuration.
+These can be applied to the new model to reduce manual configuration effort.

+1. Click on `Config Tools` on the Menu Bar and open the menu.
+2. Enter a name for the configuration.
+3. Click on `Save Configuration`.

+A JSON is generated containing the config of the ArticulationBodys and all which script was attached to each GameObject.

+## Build new pm_robot
-    3. Delete the old pm_robot in the unity scene.
+1. Delete the old pm_robot in the unity scene.
+2. Delete the folder `meshes` at `Assets/PM_Robot'
+3. Delele the old `pm_robot_unity.urdf`
+4. Copy the new generated `pm_robot_unity.urdf` and the folder `meshes` from `ros2_ws/install/pm_robot_description/share/pm_robot_description`
-    4. Right click on the pm_robot_unity.urdf and choose 'Import Robot from selected urdf-file'
+2. Right click on the `pm_robot_unity.urdf` and choose 'Import Robot from selected urdf-file'

-Add scripts to objects.

-pm_robot: OPCUA_Client, Choose Mode, Spawn_Object, Create_Ref_Frame
+Now, the model can be configured using the `Config Tools`.

+### Rename Links
+The links have to be renamed, because the names from the urdf differ from the naming in the opcua-server.

+The links that have to be renamed are defined in the `OpcUaAxisNames.json`.

+1. Click on `Rename Links`.

+### Apply General Settings
+Some general setting have to be set.
+For example the base_link has to be set to inmovable.

+1. Click on `Apply General Setting`

+### Configuration of links and objects
+The config saved form the old model can be applied to the new one.

+1. Click on `Apply Settings of ArticulationBody and add scripts`

+### Add sensors
+Cameras, lasers and other sensors are not included in the urdf.
+They are prefabs and can be manually added to the model.

+The prefabs can be found at `Assets/Resources/Prefabs`

-### 5. Build the Project
+# 4. Build the Project
-- To build the project using OPC UA Newtonsoft.jason package for Unity is required.
+To build the project using OPC UA Newtonsoft.json package for Unity is required.
 - Installation:
 	1. Open Unity
-	2. Open "Window" dorpdown menu and open "Package Manager"
+	2. Open "Window" dropdown menu and open "Package Manager"
 	3. In package manager click on "+" symobl and choose "Add package by name..."
 	3. Enter "com.unity.nuget.newtonsoft-json" as package name, and "3.0.1" as version
 	4. Click "add"

-Build:
+### Build
 1. Start Unity project from terminal
 2. With your Unity project open, click on the File tab at the top of the Unity window.
 Select Build Settings.
 3. A new window will open where you can specify the Platform of your game.